MozeBaltyk/Rkub/test/DO/README.md

 On Digital Ocean account:
 - generate a PAT (private access token)
 - a set of SSH key
-- Create a Space with a key
+- Create a Space with a an acces_key and a secret key

 Add inside ./test a file .key with the private ssh key generate by DO.